Officers

 nbriendel@gmail.com

-Deborah is honored to serve as Treasurer of the Westchester Women’s Bar Association for a second year.
-She is co-Chair of the Awards Committee and has previously served as a State Director.
+Deborah is honored to serve as a Vice President of the Westchester Women’s Bar Association.
+She is co-Chair of the Awards Committee and has previously served as Treasurer and a State Director.
 She also sits on the Board of the Westchester Women’s Bar Association Foundation.
-Deborah is proud of the work that the WWBA and WWBAF do and enjoys working with such motivated, intelligent and capable individuals.
+Deborah is proud of the work that the WWBA and WWBAF do and enjoys working with such motivated, intelligent and caring individuals.

 Deborah is an associate at Cohen, Soloway & Wooldridge, P.C., a prominent trusts and estates boutique law firm in Westchester County that serves New York, New Jersey and Connecticut.
 She focuses her practice on estate administration matters and handles many aspects of trust and estate administration cases.